read-write-web/banana-wiki/Scripting-with-Ammonite.md

 }
 ```

-The above functions shows that dealing with the mime types is a little tricky perhaps, but not that difficult.
+The above functions show that dealing with the mime types is a little tricky perhaps, but not that difficult.
 The code was written entirely in the Ammonite shell (and that is perhaps the longest piece of code that makes sense to write there).

 ```Scala
 @ val bblgrph = fetch(URI("http://bblfish.net/people/henry/card"))